 The SEIT is the southeast counterpart to the NEIT, working on recovery issues from North Carolina through Florida.

 What is the Right Whale U.S. Implementation Team ?

 The NEIT and SEIT combine to form a U.S. Implementation Team to coordinate on coastwide issues.
-Both teams work independently on regional issues, but will coordinate on issues to address coast wide specific issues.
-This coordination will also include through the use of subgroups such as the Population Evaluation Tool Subgroup and others as needed
+Both teams work independently on regional issues, but can coordinate on issues to address coast wide specific issues.
+This coordination can also include through the use of subgroups such as the Population Evaluation Tool Subgroup and others as needed.